Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 #####   Test 1: View latest news

    i.
-Go to the Home/Index Page
+Go to the Home/Index Page.
    ii.
 Scroll down to the "Latest News" section.
    iii.
-Click on one of the news stories photos or "Read more" links in order to be redirected to the original article.
+Click on one of the news stories, photos or "Read more" links that opens the original article in a new tab.
    iv.
 Click on one of the other links associated with the stories to book tickets to shows or go to the music player.

 #####   Test 2: Sign up to mailing list